 - You can transfer the RD account from one post office to another post office.

-NSC Interest Rate in Post Office
+National Savings Certificate (NSC) Interest Rate in Post Office

 - If you invest Rs.
-1,50,000 in NSC for five years the maturity amount you will get after 5 years will be Rs 2,08,423.
+1,50,000 in NSC for five years, the maturity amount you will get after five years will be Rs 2,08,423.
 This means will get an interest amount of Rs.
 58,4,23.